-Ghostland: In Search of a Haunted Country is a work of narrative non-fiction that is being published in hardback by William Collins on 17 October 2019.
+Ghostland: In Search of a Haunted Country is a work of narrative non-fiction was published in hardback by William Collins on 17 October 2019.
 The paperback version was published in the UK and the US in mid-October 2020 (rrp £9.99 and $18.99).

-Ghostland is a journey around the British Isles that takes in Wales, Scotland, the far south-west of England, East Anglia and the north-west, as the author explores key sites that influenced writers, filmmakers and artists whose work explores the weird and the eerie – as well as the places that have a special meaning to his own story…
+Ghostland is a journey around the British Isles that takes in Wales, Scotland, the far south-west of England, East Anglia and the north-west, as I explore key sites that influenced writers, filmmakers and artists whose work explores the weird and the eerie – as well as places that have a special meaning to my own story…

 From the inside cover…